 10. Shaking as a Sign of GI Stasis

 In rabbits, GI stasis is very poorly understood.
-A rabbit has a delicate digestive system, and when things stop flowing, they get blocked up very quickly.
+A rabbit has a delicate digestive system; when things stop flowing, they get blocked up very quickly.
 This can lead to infection, pain, and death.
 If your rabbit has developed GI stasis, you will need to get them to a vet as soon as possible.

 Shivering and shaking can be a sign of pain, specifically GI stasis-induced pain.